 As a result, there are numerous reasons to ditch paper copies that, at the same time, favor automatic receipts.

-While not all businesses and consumers are ready to go fully digital, it’s not hard to see that a transformation is necessary.
-The good news is that there are ways to limit the processing time of receipts, what’s more, these translate to lower energy consumption.
+Not all businesses and consumers are ready to go fully digital.
+But while the transformation’s necessary, there are ways to limit the processing time of receipts, which translates to lower energy consumption.

 What are automated receipts?

 Automated receipts refer to physical copies of receipts that are digitized and processed automatically.
 While the most obvious method is to scan receipts, there are ways to automate the further processing of these transactional slips, and these methods rely on intelligent document automation workflows.